Automorphism and Cohomology II: Complete intersections: The infinitesimal Torelli theorem over an arbitrary field

 We give an exposition on infinitesimal Torelli theorem of complete intersections, a precise statement is given in Theorem~\ref{theorem:pairing-injectiv} and Theorem~\ref{theorem:flenner-ci}.
 We present these notes because we need to apply a positive characteristic version of Theorem~\ref{theorem:flenner-ci} to deduce the faithfulness of automorphism actions on cohomology groups of certain complete intersections.

-Flenner shows the infinitesimal Torelli theorem holds for certian complex manifolds ~\cite{Inf}.
-We find that the infinitesimal Torelli theorem is algebraic and one can show it for algebraic varieties over an arbitrary field as long as one takes a bit care with the duality between symmetric powers.
-The proof we exposed in \S\ref{sec:thes-spectr-sequ} is different from that of Flenner's (we find the spectral sequence argument makes the book-keeping less painful).
+Flenner shows the infinitesimal Torelli theorem holds for certain complex manifolds ~\cite{Inf}.
+His method can also be used to prove infinitesimal Torelli theorems for algebraic varieties over an arbitrary field as long as one takes a bit care with the duality between symmetric powers.
+Although the proof we exposed in Section~\ref{sec:thes-spectr-sequ} looks slightly different from Flenner's original proof (we find our spectral sequence argument makes the book-keeping less painful), the idea of using the resolutions $T$, $A$, $B$ (see Section~\ref{sec:three-resolutions}), certainly goes back to Flenner.
+Of course, we should not claim any originality here.

 \refstepcounter{thm}